imamhulagur/Angular-The-Complete-Guide-2021/Readme.txt

         answer = '';

     conclusions
-    no binding - to tell angular that input is a a control onw way binding - to give that control a default value two way binding - to instantly output it or do whatever you want to do with that value.
+    no binding - ngModel- to tell angular that input is a a control one way binding - [ngModel] - to give that control a default value two way binding - [(ngnModel)] - to instantly output it or do whatever you want to do with that value.

     TD - Grouping Form controls
     ---------------------------